8BtS-A-to-IA/Console-Overhaul-MCC/README.md

 ![console overhaul](https://github.com/8BitShadow/media-resources/blob/main/console%20overhaul.png?raw=true)
 # Miscellaneous Console Commands
 ## About
 "Miscellaneous Console Commands" is an expansion mod for the console overhaul modpack which provides some debugging commands both specifically for M.U.T, B.A.C. and TSBind, and general modding.
-All commands added by Console Overhaul allays begin with the prefix 'CO', making searching through Console Overhals' commands easy.
+All commands added by Console Overhaul will always begin with the prefix 'CO', making searching through Console Overhals' commands easy.

 ## Usage
-To use one of the commands; write them in the console command in-game (some require being in a single/muilti-player match to function correctly):
+To use one of the commands; write them in the console in-game (some require being in a single or muilti-player match to function correctly):
-- CODBGValidBACACRI: Prints a list of all valid Auto-Complete Recognition Items.
+- CODBGValidBACACRI: Prints a list of all valid the Auto-Complete Recognition Items.
 - CODBGMUTTest (string): Tests the MUT feature, either for debugging MUT or testing if your query is written correctly.
 If successful; prints the username of each returned player.
 - CODBGCheats {boolean}: Returns if cheats are active or not when run with no parameters, otherwise activates/deactivates cheats.
-Note that once activated, even when later deactivated, the sessions cheats can't be de-activated without a game restart.
-This is hardcoded in and is intentional anyway.
+Note that once activated, even when later deactivated, the sessions' cheats can't be de-activated without a game restart.
+This is hardcoded by the game and is intentional anyway.
 - CODBGClearLocalChat: Clears the chat (locally).
-- CODBGPinging: Toggles the debug pinger (prints in CC what is currently being pinged (locally))
+- CODBGPinging: Toggles the debug pinger (prints in the in-game console what is currently being pinged (locally))
-- CODBGTogglePrintButtonPress: Toggles printing what key is currently being pressed.
+- CODBGTogglePrintButtonPress: Toggles printing what key is currently being pressed (locally).
 - CODBGToggleBACDebugging {unsigned-short}: Toggles debugging for all B.A.C.
 Console Commands according to the verbos level.
+Verbos must be >0 and toggled on to work.
-  - Verbose level 0 (or no parameter input) = causes toggle & never show.
+  - Verbose level 0 (or no parameter input) = toggle debugging & never show.
   - Verbose level 1 = always show
   - Verbose level 2 = errors only
   - Verbose level 3 = quick debug
   - Verbose level 4 = detailed debug
   - Verbose level 5 = overly detailed debug (WARNING: CAUSES LAG)
 - CODBGToggleMUTDebugging {unsigned-short}: Toggles debugging for all M.U.T.
 Console Commands according to the verbos level.
+Verbos must be >0 and toggled on to work.
-  - Verbose level 0 (or no parameter input) = causes toggle & never show.
+  - Verbose level 0 (or no parameter input) = toggle debugging & never show.
   - Verbose level 1 = always show
   - Verbose level 2 = errors only
   - Verbose level 3 = quick debug